Texas Southern University Tuition and Fees

 Bottom Line

 Texas Southern offers students a wide variety of majors to choose from and a vibrant campus life with numerous student clubs and organizations.
-TSU’s acceptance rate is moderately competitive, and its tuition is lower than the national average for both in-state and out-of-state students.
+TSU’s acceptance rate is less selective (it currently has a 93% acceptance rate), and its tuition is lower than the national average for both in-state and out-of-state students.
 Plus, many undergraduates receive financial aid to help reduce out-of-pocket costs.

 SoFi private student loans offer competitive interest rates for qualifying borrowers, flexible repayment plans, and no origination fees.